venkataravuri/247.ai-assignment/README.md

 #### :motorcycle: LLM Model Fine-tuning

-Pretrained large language foundation models can be used for new tasks in following ways,
+Pretrained large language foundation models can be used for domain specific tasks in following ways,
-1. in-context learning
+1. In-context learning
-2. Sort Prompt Tuning
+2. Soft Prompt Tuning
 3. Parameter-Efficient Finetuning

 In-context learning doesn’t require further train or finetune pretrained LLMs to perform specific or new tasks that the LLM wasn’t explicitly trained on.
 Instead, directly provide a few examples of a target task via the input prompt.
 Related to in-context learning is the concept of **hard prompt tuning** where inputs are modified in hope to improve the outputs.
+This should be combined with Retrieval Augment Generation (RAG).

 Pre-trained Large language models (LLMs) may not perform as well on specific tasks without finetuning, finetuning it on a corpus of human-agent conversation transcripts can significantly improve the model's performance.

-Finetuning LLMs can be very expensive in terms of computational resources and time, which is why researchers started developing parameter-efficient finetuning methods.
+Finetuning LLMs can be very expensive in terms of computational resources and time, rely on parameter-efficient finetuning methods.

 ### Technical Architecture

-A layered application architecture followed to turn system functions into software artifacts.
-Application components are designed as collection of microservices aka.
-Cloud-Native apps.
+A layered application architecture has been adopted for the solution.
+Majority of system components are designed as self contained services aka. microservices.
+The components adhere to Cloud-Native principles.
 Cloud native apps can exploit scale, elasticity, resiliency, and flexibility provided by in public clouds.
 Individual teams can work on these microservices and rollout new functionality quickly.

 - The Microservices designed as self contained services, packed as containers for portability, deployed to immutable infrastructure.
 - Microservices communicate with each other via APIs and use event-driven architecture, which makes them loosely coupled, serves to enhance the overall performance of each application.
 For latency reasons the services communicate over gRPC with proto buffers.